nikhilkotwani/Test/README.md

 # TechTestApp

-This repository holds the code and instructions to deploy the TechTestApp using AWS cloudformation.
+This repository holds the code and instructions to automate the build and deploy TechTestApp using AWS cloudformation.

 Contents of the repository: